GeoffWilliams/download_and_do/README.md

 ```
 Download from `source` to `title`, then perform the command at `run_relative`.
 Pass the `creates` parameter to specify the presence of a file that means that the resource is already converged.

+Local filename is a unique relative path within download and do download directory `/var/cache/download_and_do`.

 ### Download, Run
 ```
+include download_and_do
 download_and_do::run { "test.sh":
   source => "http://blah/cut/spec/fixtures/test.sh"
 }
 ```

 Download from `source` to `title`, then make the local file executable and run it.
 Pass the `creates` parameter to specify the presence of a file that means that the resource is already converged.

+Local filename is a unique relative path within download and do download directory `/var/cache/download_and_do`.

 ## Reference